Central Luzon

 Cultural Events and Traditions

 Beyond religious festivities, Central Luzon also hosts a variety of cultural events that showcase the region’s artistic heritage.
-From the lantern-making traditions of Pampanga to the street dances of Bulacan.
+Explore the rich lantern-making traditions of Pampanga and the vibrant street dances of Bulacan.
 These celebrations highlight the creativity and craftsmanship of the local communities.
 Whether it’s the lively street parades of the Pampanga Lantern Festival or the colorful costumes of the Singkaban Festival in Malolos.
-Visitors can immerse themselves in the rich cultural tapestry of Central Luzon.
+Explore the diverse cultural landscape of Central Luzon and experience its rich tapestry of traditions and heritage.

 Preservation Efforts for Cultural Heritage